mfhooks88/employee-tracker/README.md

 * THEN I am prompted to select an employee to update and their new role and this information is updated in the database

 # Notes
 * This was a challenging but fun app to build.
+With this app the user will be able to view data for employees, departments and managers, while also being able to make any changes needed.
+* This app utilized material learned regarding SQL.
+A video is provided below in regards to its functionality.
 * Help was provided during tutoring session, as well as AskBCS sessions.
 * Also utilized prior classwork material and W3 Schools for reference